Katleho-Nyoni/Projects/README.md

-- 👋 Hi, I’m @Katleho-Nyoni
+# PROJECTS

+This repo holds some of the projects I have done to showcase my learning journey and experience.
+These projects were done in the following programming languages :
+- R / RStudio
+- Power BI.

+## PROJECTS DESCRIPTION
+#### 1. BMD Analysis <htt>
+  The following

+## ABOUT ME

-- 👀 I’m mainly interested in the theory & applications of mathematics & statistics, as well as applications of, and innovative ideas in tech.
+ I’m mainly interested in both the theory & applications of Mathematics & Statistics, as well as applications of, and innovative ideas in tech.
-- 🌱 I’m currently learning C++, as well as web development & Artificial Intelligence(AI).
+ I’m currently learning C++, as well as Web Development & Artificial Intelligence(AI).
+I’m looking forward to collaborate on projects using
+ - HTML & CSS
+ - R/RStudio,
+ - Manim(Python)
+ - PostgreSQL/SQL
-- 💞️ I’m looking forward to collaborate on projects using HTML & CSS, R/RStudio, Manim(Python) & later C++.
+ - & later C++.

   [ You can also hit me up for any crazy idea or project, im always up for challenges.
 No illegal stuff🥴]